Foundation / Corporation

 New York Life Foundation, National Alliance for Grieving Children (NAGC)

 Grants of $10,000 to USA nonprofit organizations serving bereaved youth and their families for organizational development activities.
-It is highly recommended that applicants attend the July 26 webinar.
-This grant enables qualifying nonprofits to access the professionally and timely assistance required to enhance the organization's capacity and address important issues of organizational development and effectiveness.
+It is highly recommended that applicants attend the March 7, 2018 webinar.
+Funding is intended to help organizations enhance their overall operations, efficiency, and capacity.

 -Planning activities: organizational assessments; strategic planning; fund development; communications/marketing; recruiting or maintaining volunteer support; business planning.